 Figure 20- Timing diagram for an example of RCM transmission with RTW

-Figure 20 shows a timing diagram for an example of RCM transmission with RTW.
-RCMs are transmitted at random time within RTW.
-Since the RCM of Ranging Round N+1 failed, the RCM of Ranging Round N+2 is transmitted within RTW which is centered on the Round Interval configured by the RCM of Ranging Round N. The size of RTW is also calculated by RTW Initial Size and RTW Multiplier in the RCM of Ranging Round N.
+Figure 20 shows a timing diagram for an example of the RCM transmission with the RTW.
+RCMs are transmitted at random time within the RTW.
+Since the RCM of Ranging Round N+1 failed, the RCM of Ranging Round N+2 is transmitted within the RTW which is centered on the Round Interval configured by the RCM of Ranging Round N. The size of the RTW is calculated by the RTW Initial Size and the RTW Multiplier in the RCM of Ranging Round N.

 Block-based modes